zac-poe/deployer-dynamodb-indexing-processor/readme.md

 `aws.credentials` & `dynamoIndexingProcessor.credentials` are both optional, if they are not provided the default credential provider chain will be used.
 [More info](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html)

+If `aws.kinesis.metrics.enabled` is set to true the credentials used need to include write permissions for AWS CloudWatch. `aws.kinesis.metrics.level` must be a value from `NONE`, `SUMMARY` or `DETAILED`.

 ```yaml
 aws:
   credentials: